xhuanggit/simgrid/doc/doxygen/2016-08-01-simgrid-synchronisation.html.md

     producer</em> of the result.
 The consumer calls `promise.set_value(42)` or `promise.set_exception(e)` in order to <em>set the result</em> which will be made available to the consumer by `future.get()`.

+[^then_in_loop]:

+    Calling the continuations from simulation loop means that we don't have to fear problems like invariants not being restored when the callbacks are called :fearful: or stack overflows triggered by deeply nested continuations chains :cold_sweat:.
+The continuations are all called in a nice and predictable place in the simulator with a nice and predictable state :relieved:.